 Body temperature fluctuations?
-Today it’s all about them, one of the peskiest signs of the meno years.
-Our resident biochemist Peter Lehrke talks us through the science.
+Today it’s all about them, one of the peskiest signs of menopause.
+Our resident biochemist Peter Lehrke talks us through the science of hot flushes.

-They are something worth knowing a bit about because they last for seven years on average.
+Hot flushes are worth knowing a bit about because they last for several years.

 Arrgh!
 What’s Happening To Our Body?

-Let’s talk about what is actually happening throughout your body when you experience them.
-The story starts in a distant time, in your own Middle Earth; the small planet earth shaped organs deep in your middle – the ovaries.
+Let’s talk about what is actually happening throughout your body when you experience them during menopause.
+This begins in a distant time, in your own Middle Earth; the earth shaped organs deep within you – the ovaries.

-Ovaries: Once upon a time, before you were perimenopausal, your ovaries produced large quantities of estrogen and progesterone.
-As you age the ovaries start to reduce a number of these hormones that they produce.
-This starts to affect the entire ecosystem of your internal universe.
+Once upon a time, before you were perimenopausal, your ovaries produced large quantities of estrogen and progesterone.
+As you age the ovaries begin to reduce a number of the hormones they produce.
+As a result, the entire ecosystem of your internal universe is affected.

-Brain: declining estrogen confuses the brain.
+Declining estrogen confuses the brain.
 In particular, the hypothalamus, the area responsible for producing hormones that control hunger, mood, and body temperature.
-A sudden drop in estrogen spurs it to tell the body you are too hot, even when you are not even feeling warm.
+A sudden drop in estrogen spurs it to tell the body you are too hot.
+Even when you are not even feeling warm.

-Heart: in response to the overheating alert from the hypothalamus, the brain triggers the nervous system alarms, sending stress and mood hormones shooting through your system (adrenalin, noradrenalin, prostaglandin, serotonin).
-This turns on the cooling mechanisms in the skin, heart and sweat glands.
+n response to the overheating alert from the hypothalamus, the brain triggers the nervous system alarms.
+This sends stress and mood hormones shooting through your system (adrenalin, noradrenalin, prostaglandin, serotonin).
+And the body turns on the cooling mechanisms in the skin, heart and sweat glands.

-Mood: You may feel tension or dread before a body temperature fluctuation, or you may even experience an aura, visual signs like dark spots or flashing lights.
+You may feel tension or dread before a hot flush.
+You may even experience an aura, visual signs like dark spots or flashing lights.
 This is caused by changes in the cortex area of the brain where we experience sensations.

-Skin: Your skin temperature can rise 50 to 70C, an extreme change.
+Your skin temperature can rise 50 to 70C.
 And it will feel like a massive surge of heat.
 However, your internal organs and your core body will remain constant and normal temperature.

-Blood Vessels: Your heart beats faster to increase blood flow to your skin in order to get the blood vessels to dilate, or open up.
-This helps get rid of heat from the skin, and what causes the signature, attention-getting hot-flash look; a flushed face and upper body.
+The heart begins to beat faster to increase blood flow in order to get the blood vessels to dilate.
+This helps get rid of heat from the skin.
+It also diminishes the signature, attention-getting hot-flash look – a flushed face and upper body.

-Sweat Glands: To cool the body down the sweat glands release sweat, which then evaporates, lowering the temperature and cooling you off.
+To cool the body down the sweat glands release sweat, which then evaporates.
+This lowers the temperature and cools you off.
 Then you may actually feel cold.

 All of this happens in a flash, leaving you rather flushed!

-Although we know what happens, medical science does not yet know the full reasons why they occur in most women, yet not at all.
+We know what happens, but medical science doesn’t yet know the full reasons why.
+The jury’s out on why hot flushes occur in most women, yet not all.
 However, we do know that certain non-menopausal factors can make these signs worse.
+These include:

-- Excess weight – body fat is metabolically active, which helps explain the links between obesity and some cancers.
-A study at the University of California showed that by reducing weight and exercising you can be twice as likely to reduce body temperature surges.
+Body fat is metabolically active, which helps explain the links between obesity and some cancers.
+A University of California study showed losing weight and exercising reduces hot flushes.

-- Food allergies or sensitivities – alcohol, caffeine and additives like sulphites are common triggers.
-Certain foods, especially very spicy foods can also set off the cascade of hormones that result in body heat.
+Alcohol, caffeine and additives like sulphites are common triggers.
+Certain foods, especially spicy foods can also set off the cascade of hormones that result in body heat.

-- Anxiety – in fact, any stress that results in adrenalin and cortisol release can turn up the body’s thermostat and make you vulnerable.
+In fact, any stress that results in adrenalin and cortisol release can turn up the body’s thermostat.

-- A hot bedroom – body temperature naturally fluctuates throughout sleep and it is common for both women and men to wake up in the middle of the night feeling overheated or sweaty.
+Body temperature naturally fluctuates throughout sleep.
+It’s common for both women and men to wake up in the middle of the night feeling overheated or sweaty.

 What Can You Do?

-- Keep a diary, and especially record foods that you have eaten that could be making signs worse.
-Consider cutting down our cutting out alcohol and caffeine, and look out for food additives on labels of the foods you eat.
+and record foods you’ve eaten that could be making signs worse.
+Consider cutting down/out alcohol and caffeine and look for food additives on labels of the foods you eat.

-- De-stress – monitor your stress and anxiety levels in your diary, and see if there is any pattern of association with your hot flash signs.
+and monitor your stress and anxiety levels in your diary.
+See if there is any pattern of association with your hot flush signs.
 If you do feel anxious remind yourself to breathe through any tense or uncomfortable moments.
 Exercise, yoga and meditation all help to reduce anxiety.

 Finally, remember body temperature surges are a transient phenomena, and at MenoMe® we are here to help you through it.